shalva97/questions/README.md

 - your implementation of Paging3 with cache
 - why not use mocks over fakes
 - why clean code/arch sucks
+- Why map?
+Cannot we just use the same model everywhere?
 ### Soft skills
 - Introduce yourself
 - goal of sprint?